The most Enchanting Emeralds Throughout History

 In 2009, Angelina Jolie created an Oscar moment that lives on in our collective memories when she wore a pair of Lorraine Schwartz pear shaped pendant earrings, which once again brought the green stone back into the spotlight and created more trends.
 Today Gemfields collaborates with contemporary designers on imaginative and sometimes irreverent designs such in the case of the Gemfields x Muse pieces.

 The use of emeralds in modern collections has been on the upswing and they have become a gemstone to watch for engagement rings in the creative hands of international independent designers.
-We celebrate this vibrant stone with it’s meaning of hope an prosperity and it’s historical and cultural roots and wish everyone a happy St. Paddy’s Day!
+We celebrate this vibrant stone with it’s meaning of hope an prosperity and it’s historical and cultural roots and wish everyone born in May a happy birthday!